Hurricane chief to take over as weather service director

 The National Oceanic and Atmospheric Administration on Tuesday named National Hurricane Center Director Ken Graham the overall boss of the weather service, succeeding winter storm expert Louis Uccellini, who retired as of January 1.
 During Graham’s four years as hurricane center chief there have been more named Atlantic storms, 101, than in any other four-year period since 1851, according to Colorado State University records.

-Graham also headed the weather service’s offices in Corpus Christi, Texas, and Birmingham, Alabama, including during a 2002 tornado outbreak that killed 12 people.
+After starting as intern, Graham, 53, also headed the weather service’s offices in Corpus Christi, Texas, and Birmingham, Alabama.
 He also was a television meteorologist in Mississippi.

+In a Tuesday press conference, Graham emphasized not just the science of more accurate forecasts, but making them easier to get and understand for the public to help people avoid danger.

+“A perfect forecast doesn’t do much good unless the word gets out,” Graham said.

+Graham recalled his brief time as a 24-year-old television weatherman when he went live on air to talk about a tornado and got a call from a family in a mobile home in the twister’s path.
+He told them to get out.
+Later they called him off air and thanked him saying “we’re alive and our home is gone.”

-During his last two years as hurricane director, big storms came so often that “I hate to say the word routine, but they became so frequent that we just sprung back into action,” Graham said in a May interview.
-“Almost 28 years in the weather service, I’ve seen a lot of damage.
+In a May interview, Graham said, “almost 28 years in the weather service, I’ve seen a lot of damage.
 A lot of people lose everything, a lot of loss of life.”

 The U.S. National Climate Assessment in 2018 said warming-charged extremes “have already become more frequent, intense, widespread or of long duration” and will only get worse.